meltyourface/blank/posts/Ancestors-Key/Occult-Ancestors-Key-Connecting-with-Spiritual-Lineage/index.md

 Lesson 4: Ethics and Responsibilities in Ancestral Work

-Objective: Provide students with an ethical framework for their ancestral work and discuss the responsibilities associated with engaging ancestral spirits in the occult practice.
+**Objective**: Provide students with an ethical framework for their ancestral work and discuss the responsibilities associated with engaging ancestral spirits in the occult practice.

 ### 4.1 Ethical considerations in ancestral work
 - Examining the boundary between honoring and exploiting ancestors